PedroMTQ/helical_pdqueiros/README.md

 ![dag-process-data](./images/dag-process-data.png)

+Another alternative here is to use dynamic task mapping to trigger multiple `cell_type_classification.process_data` tasks.
+For that we'd have to properly expose the `cell_type_classification.split_data` output into the xcom and pass it to process_data if that works well we could then just run process_data_task.expand().
+But I haven't tried pushing to the xcom via DockerOperator and from my understanding it reads the data from the logs, which might not be that reliable.

 Lastly, you can manually trigger the `fine_tuning` DAG which runs the actual the model training.
 Notice that since we had the `DeviceRequest` defined in our DockerOperator, the fine-tuning was done with using my local GPU (highlighted `cuda`).
 Similar to the local run, a model experimented is also logged into MLFlow.